Roots of Unity

 With this simple definition of a radical, for non-negative inputs, they could use a crude method such as bisection to get arbitrarily close to the root.
 For negative inputs, they could simply solve the problem for the absolute value of the input, then multiply by \(i\).

 We next take a 5th root of \(\alpha\) to obtain a primitive 25th root of unity.
-However, a radical that only works on reals means we cannot simply write \(\sqrt[5]{\alpha}\).
+A radical that only works on reals means we cannot simply write \(\sqrt[5]{\alpha}\).
 Rather, we must find reals \(a, b\) such that:

 Comparing the real parts of either side: